 Raster analysis can be performed by tools that are identified in the Tools pane by the raster tool icon and by raster functions that are identified by the raster function icon .

 If you're a developer, you can access these tools through the ArcGIS REST API Raster Analysis service and the ArcGIS API for Python arcgis.raster.analytics module and arcgis.raster.functions.gbl module.

-To access and use analysis tools in Map Viewer, complete the following steps:
+To access and use analysis tools and functions in Map Viewer, complete the following steps:

-- Confirm that you are signed in and that you have the required privileges to perform analysis.
+- Confirm that you are signed in to your ArcGIS organization and that you have the required privileges to perform analysis.

 - On the Settings (light) toolbar, click Analysis .

 If you do not see the Analysis button in Map Viewer, contact your ArcGIS administrator.
-You may not have the privileges required to perform analysis.
+You may not have the privileges or credits required to perform analysis.

-- Click a toolbox to expand the tools.
-Alternatively, use the search box to search for a tool or keyword.
+- Click a category to expand it.
+Alternatively, use the search box to search by name or keyword.

-- Update the tool parameters, including selecting input layers, naming the output layers, and updating any required configurations.
+- Update the remaining parameters, including naming the output layers, and updating any required configurations.

-Hover over a parameter to view the help.
-You can also click Learn more to open the tool help topic.
+Click on the help icon beside a parameter to view the help.
+You can also click Learn more to open the help topic.

-- Click Environment settings to view and update the environments that are used by the tool.
+- Click Environment settings to view and update the environments that are used during the processing.

-- Click Estimate credits to calculate the number of credits that will be consumed when the tool is run.
+- Click Estimate credits to calculate the number of credits that will be consumed during analysis.

 - Click Run.

-The tool runs and the output datasets are added to the web map.
-Information about the tool operation, including unsuccessful runs, is added to the analysis history for the web map.
+The analysis runs and the output datasets are added to the web map.
+Information about the operation, including unsuccessful runs, is added to the analysis history for the web map.

-One or more input datasets are required for analysis tools.
-Some tools only work with certain data types.
+One or more input datasets are required for analysis.
+Some tools and functions only work with certain data types.
 For example, Aggregate Points requires an input layer containing point features, and the Aggregate Multidimensional Raster tool requires a multidimensional imagery layer.
-The data must be added to the map to be used in analysis tools.

 The following data types are supported for feature inputs: